isce-framework/isce2/contrib/PyCuAmpcor/README.md

 ### 5.4 Oversampling reference and (extracted) secondary windows

-* oversample both the reference and the (extracted) secondary windows by a factor of 2, which is to avoid aliasing in the complex multiplication of the SAR images.
+* Oversample both the reference and the (extracted) secondary windows by a factor of 2, which is to avoid aliasing in the complex multiplication of the SAR images.
 The oversampling is performed with FFT (zero padding), same as in RIOPAC.
 * A deramping procedure is in general required for complex signals before oversampling, to shift the band center to 0.
 The procedure is only designed to remove a linear phase ramp.
-It doesn't work for InSAR TOPS mode, whose ramp goes quadratic.
+It doesn't work for TOPSAR, whose ramp goes quadratic.
 Instead, the amplitudes are taken before oversampling.
 * the amplitudes (real) are then taken for each pixel of the complex signals in reference and secondary windows.

 **Parameters**